luminoso/npr-simulator3/README.md

 ### Simulation 3.1: Single server

-In this simualtion, a video-streaming service is provided by a single server whose Internet connection has a capacity of *C* (in Mbps).
+In this simulation, a video-streaming service is provided by a single server whose Internet connection has a capacity of *C* (in Mbps).
 We considered that the server provides movies on a single video format and each movie has a throughput of *M* (in Mbps).
 When a movie is requested by a subscriber, it starts being transmitted by the server if the resulting total throughput is within the Internet connection capacity; otherwise, the request is blocked.
 We also considered that movie requests are a Poisson process with an average rate of *λ* (in requests/hour) and also that the movies duration is an exponential distributed random variable with average duration *1/μ* (in minutes).

-This simualtion was modeled using an *[M/M/m/m](https://en.wikipedia.org/wiki/M/M/c_queue)* queuing system with a capacity of *N* units and offereced load of *ρ* Earlans, where the load is composed by a flow of requests where each request is for 1 unit of the server.
+This simulation was modeled using an *[M/M/m/m](https://en.wikipedia.org/wiki/M/M/c_queue)* queuing system with a capacity of *N* units and offered load of *ρ* Earlans, where the load is composed by a flow of requests where each request is for 1 unit of the server.
 The EarlangB formula E(ρ,N):

 <p align="center">
 <img src="https://latex.codecogs.com/svg.latex?%5Clarge%20E%28%5Crho%2CN%29%20%3D%20%5Cfrac%7B%5Cfrac%7B%5Crho%5E%7BN%7D%7D%7BN%21%7D%7D%7B%5Csum_%7Bn%3D0%7D%5E%7BN%7D%5Cfrac%7B%5Crho%5E%7BN%7D%7D%7Bn%21%7D%7D" alt="E(\rho,N) = \frac{\frac{\rho^{N}}{N!}}{\sum_{n=0}^{N}\frac{\rho^{N}}{n!}}">